 You would automatically associate erectile dysfunction (ED) with older adults.
-But what if you’re a young man and suddenly start experiencing erectile problems?
+But what if younger men suddenly start experiencing erectile dysfunction problems?

 Is there any difference between ED in older adults and young men?
 What can you do to recover from this problem?

 In this article, we’re reviewing a concerning problem for many young men.
 Erectile dysfunction is not as rare as you may think.
 Its causes are usually not the same in young men.
 But depending on your particular case, you might benefit from one treatment or another.